How to travel around Jordan

 In this guide on how to travel around Jordan we’ve got all the best options covered.
 We also have plenty of information available on getting to Jordan.

-The most common way of getting between cities is by bus, most of which are fifteen- or eighteen-seater minibuses.
+The most common way of getting around Jordan is by bus, most of which are fifteen- or eighteen-seater minibuses.
 Some larger buses and air-conditioned coaches also serve as public transport.
-Throughout this book, we’ve used “bus” as a catch-all term, though in most cases minibuses are the only transport option available.

 Bus and serveece etiquette says that a foreigner should ideally not be sitting next to a Jordanian of the opposite sex.
 You may find that the locals shuffle themselves around to make sure that men are sitting next to men and women next to women.